BVH-ESL/ESP-1ch-Gateway-v4.0/README.md

 See http://things4u.github.io in the hardware section for building and connection instructions.

 # To-DO

 The following things are still on my wish list to make to the single channel gateway:

 - Receive downstream message with commands form the server.
 These can be used to configure the gateway through downlink messages (such as setting the SF)
+- Implement over the Air updates
+- Use the SPIFFS for storing .css files
+- Use the SPIFFS for storing node data (for later analysis)
+- Get more reliable RSSI data out of the node in CAD mode

 # Release Notes